Coons says hopes for bipartisan U.S. policy to "out-compete" China | Politics

 U.S. Democratic Senator Chris Coons, seen as a contender for secretary of state in the incoming Biden administration, told Reuters on Friday he hoped to see a bipartisan policy take shape for the United States to "out-compete" China.
 Coons also said that while the main U.S. focus would have to be on competing with Beijing, it was essential to cooperate on areas such as climate change, global health and nuclear non-proliferation.

 "I see clearly that China is a peer competitor.
-And we have to be able at the same time, to cooperate with China in those areas where it's essential," Coons said in an interview.
+And we have to be able at the same time, to cooperate with China in those areas where it's essential," Coons said in an interview before speaking at the Halifax International Security Forum.
 "There's a whole series of areas where the world is only going to get safer and more stable if the United States and China cooperate, but our main focus has to be competing with China," he said.

 A senator from Delaware, Coons is a close friend of former Vice President Joe Biden, who won the Nov.
 3 presidential election and is due to take office on Jan.
 20. He is also a prominent member of the Senate Foreign Relations Committee and could expect a relatively smooth path to confirmation from his Senate colleagues, even if the body remains Republican-dominated.